-- On 4th June 2020, a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) was carried out on Trevean in Higher Town, St Martin's, Isles of Scilly, TR25 0QL in order to establish baseline conditions, determine the importance of any ecological features within and around the survey area and to establish the actual or potential use of the building by bats to help inform the determination of Planning Application P/20/026. - This report outlines the findings of the PEA and PRA assessment and provides advice based on the surveys' conclusions.
-As the proposals contained within the Planning Application relate only to works within the existing footprint and structure of the existing building, this assessment is primarily focused on the PRA of the building. - During the PRA an external/internal inspection of the building was undertaken (where accessible). - Nesting birds including sparrow and starling were confirmed utilising nesting habitat associated with the wall plate on the eaves of the buildings. - The immediate habitat surrounding the proposed development presents optimal habitat for foraging bats including mature gardens, a network of small bounded agricultural fields and abundant semi-natural habitat with direct and proximate access to the shore and strandline. - The building offers features which could be used by crevice-roosting species such as common pipistrelle, primarily externally but with more recently created/revealed features internally arising because of recent building works.
-The features are most likely to provide suitable conditions for non-breeding summer or transitional roosts. - Taken in combination, the characteristics of the building and the surrounding habitat suggest moderate roost potential for bats. - The recommendations of this PEA and PRA are that two activity surveys are carried out, consisting of one dusk emergence and one dawn re-entry survey carried out within the bat active season between May and September. - Aside from bats and nesting birds, no other ecological receptors are identified which require consideration to inform the determination of this Planning Application. - It must be noted that this report is not enough to support a Planning Application.
+- On 4th June 2020, a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) was carried out on Trevean in Higher Town, St Martin's, Isles of Scilly, TR25 0QL in order to establish baseline conditions, determine the importance of any ecological features within and around the survey area and to establish the actual or potential use of the building by bats to help inform the determination of Planning Application P/20/039. - This report outlines the findings of the PEA and PRA assessment and provides advice based on the surveys' conclusions.
+As the proposals contained within the Planning Application relate primarily to works within the existing footprint and structure of the existing buildings, this assessment is focused on the PRA of the buildings; however consideration is also given to habitats within the footprint of the proposed workshop and porch extensions. - During the PRA an external/internal inspection of the building was undertaken (where accessible). - Nesting birds including sparrow and starling were confirmed utilising nesting habitat associated with the apex of the pitched roof of the existing glasshouse/workshop, and the apex of the kitchen roof. - The immediate habitat surrounding the proposed development presents optimal habitat for foraging bats including mature gardens, a network of small bounded agricultural fields and abundant semi-natural habitat with direct and proximate access to the shore and strandline. - The kitchen loft space was confirmed to support roosting common pipistrelle bats the evidence gathered is consistent with non-breeding summer use by individual or small numbers of bats but further surveys to characterize the roost are required. - The buildings offer further features which could be used by crevice-roosting species such as common pipistrelle, primarily externally but also within internal features such as the sealed void below the ridge of the glasshouse/workshop.
+The features are most likely to provide suitable conditions for non-breeding summer or transitional roosts. - Taken in combination, the characteristics of the building and the surrounding habitat suggest moderate roost potential for bats within the buildings in features additional to the confirmed roost. - The recommendations of this PEA and PRA are that two activity surveys are carried out, consisting of one dusk emergence and one dawn re-entry survey carried out within the bat active season between May and September.
+Further surveys may be required to characterize the confirmed roost to an appropriate standard; however this must be reviewed following the results of the initial surveys.

+- Aside from bats and nesting birds, no other ecological receptors are identified which require consideration to inform the determination of this Planning Application. - It must be noted that this report is not enough to support a Planning Application.